LukaKaranovic/surrounded/docs/update.md

 * Included the item selection pop=up image that was accidentally not included in phase 2.
 * Included small changes to the "Round System" subsection of the "Key features and behaviour" section to account for the new cryptic text addition and to clarify other small details.
 * Pretty significant changes were made to collision in combat involving asteroids, enemies, and the player dealing damage now.
 Details of this are in the "Player, Controls, and Combat" and "Map and Terrain" subsections of the the "Key features and behaviour" section.
+    * Also made rounds 105 seconds to allow the player to have time to settle in before enemies spawn.
 * More details about asteroids were added where necessary in the "Key features and behaviour" section.
 * Changed map size to be 4 times as big for now as we realized map was too small.